linrongbin16/fzfx.vim/README.md

 fd --color=never --type f --type symlink --follow --exclude .git
 ```

-`FzfxUnrestrictedFiles` is a variant version, it also searches the hidden and
+`FzfxUnrestrictedFiles` is a variant of `FzfxFiles`, it also searches the hidden and
 ignored files with `--unrestricted`:

 ```bash